 Don’t Make Any Agreements Without Speaking To An Attorney

 The insurance company is going to have lawyers and doctors working for them, and their goal is to spend as little money as possible.
 Many of the responses available to you after an accident only remain available if you do not pursue any other course of action.
 This means if the insurance company suggests you choose one way of filing the accident and you agree and you sign, you’re giving up most of the other options you have for recourse.
 Speak to a lawyer first to make sure all your bases are covered, and you’re making the right choice for you.
+There are law firms out there that gives free consultations.

 The above tips should help you navigate the confusing waters of dealing with a car accident.
 The process can be stressful, so again, find support.
 This can take the form of a mental health professional or a good friend.